premvishwakarma95/git-commands-and-github/README.md

 git checkout orange-mode       // this will switch from current master branch to orange-mode branch if this branch exists. git checkout -b ligth-mode     // this will create new branch and make current branch light-mode, now you will work on this light-mode branch.
 ```

+---

+## Merging branches
+- Merging is about bringing changes from one branch to another.
+- In Git we have two types of merges :
+- - Fast-Forward Merges (If branches have not diverged)
+- - 3-Way Merges (if branches have diverged)
+- - Fast-forward merge